 Details that are recorded in your profile can be viewed online anytime by signing in to your account.
 You can also amend those details in order to keep them up-to-date.

-Other information stored about you, but not visible via the ‘my profile’ section can be examined on request, in accordance with the Data Protection Act, 1998, on payment of a fee.
+Other information stored about you, but not visible via the ‘my profile’ section can be examined, free of charge, on request.

 The Share Centre